 - SMARTS gives business owners full control of business apps through web forms and point-clicks

 - Today change is the rule, with SMARTS, automated decisioning is flexible to accommodate ever-changing regulations, company policies, and market dynamics

 If you envision modernizing or building a credit origination system, an insurance underwriting application, a rating engine, or a product configurator, SMARTS can help.
 The Sparkling Logic team enjoys nothing more than helping customers implement their most demanding business requirements and technical specifications.
 Our obsession is not only to have them satisfied, but also proud of the system they build.
-Just email us or request a free trial.
+Just contact us to request a free trial.